-A review of U.S. Bureau of Labor Statistics (BLS) categories that typically employ senior project managers – including construction, IT, cost estimating and management consulting – reveals predictions of strong employment growth in coming years.
+According to the Project Management Institute’s 2017 report, employers will need 87.7 million individuals working in project management-oriented roles by 2027.
 Business expansion and increasing complexity will spur demand for qualified project managers.
 Those with specialized knowledge, experience and advanced degrees should have the best job prospects.

 Senior Project Manager Job Duties

 A senior project manager (PM) may generalize or specialize in a particular industry.
 Depending on the employer, they may be responsible for improving an organization’s performance in areas such as accounting, customer service, information technology, operations, sales and production.